-Your pediatrician: He is a great resource regarding your baby’s medical needs.
-He should not be expected to know everything (or anything) about breastfeeding, sleep, parenting and other non-medical issues.
+Your pediatrician: They are a great resource regarding your baby’s medical needs.
+They should not be expected to know everything (or anything) about breastfeeding, sleep, parenting and other non-medical issues.
 So do yourself and the pediatrician a favor and confine your conversations to medical issues and your baby’s overall growth and development.

 Your OB: Another wonderful resource for you during your pregnancy and immediately postpartum.
 She will be the one you turn to when you have questions about healing after delivery.
-She does not have specific training in lactation.
+They do not have specific training in lactation.
 But please call her if you think you have mastitis!
 That is a medical issue!
-If you call me with a fever, chills and body aches with a red-hot breast, I will tell you to call your Dr.!
+If you call your IBCLC with a fever, chills and body aches with a red-hot breast, I will tell you to call your Dr.!

-Breastfeeding counselor, breastfeeding specialist, breastfeeding expert: All of these terms mean virtually nothing.
+Breastfeeding counselor, breastfeeding specialist, breastfeeding expert: All of those terms can be used by anyone.
 I say this because there are no regulations about these terms.
-I have met women who have no lactation education other than nursing 2 of their own babies who call themselves breastfeeding specialists.
-Some of these professionals have had many hours of classes and may even have some clinical hours.
+I have met people who have no lactation education other than nursing their own babies who call themselves breastfeeding specialists.
+Some of these people have had many hours of classes and may even have some clinical hours.
 But it is not guaranteed.